-Calculus: Functions, Limits, Continuity, Differentiation of functions of one or more variables, Unconstrained optimization, Definite and Indefinite Integrals: integration by parts and integration by substitution, Constrained optimization of functions of a single variable, Theory of Sequence and Series.
+Calculus: Functions, Limits, Continuity, Differentiation of functions of one or more variables, Unconstrained optimization, Definite and Integrals: integration by parts and integration of functions of optimization of functions.
+Series.

 Linear Programming: Formulations, statements of Primal and Dual problems.
 Graphical Solutions.